orbs-network/orbs-contract-sdk/README.md

 ## Overview
 Gamma is a local Orbs blockchain to empower developers to easily and efficiently deploy, run & test smart contracts.<enter>
 Gamma runs an in-memory virtual chain on top of an Orbs blockchain with N nodes on your local machine.
-Gamma-cli - the command line interface - is designed to help you to interact with the virtual chain.
+Gamma-CLI - the command line interface - is designed to help you to interact with the virtual chain.
   >v0.1 is an experimental version of a local Orbs blockchain.
 Please make sure to upgrade it regularly in order to receive bug fixes, new features, and improvements to the smart contract SDK.
 For more info, please visit our [blog](https://medium.com/orbs-network). ”